Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

 The short answer would be – no, I don’t think you should skip it.

-I think it is a big mistake to skip it because there are SO many great things to do in the North Island!
+I think it is a big mistake to skip it because there are SO many great things to do oin the North Island!
 I found the two islands to be very different in terms of nature, and even population.
-In my opinion, if I would not visit the North Island, my impression of the country would be incomplete.
+In my opinion, if I had not visited the North Island, my impression of the country would be incomplete.

-Extra recommendations to visit on the North Island
+Extra recommendations of what to visit on the North Island

-Do you have more time for North Island?
-Congratulations, there are still some awesome things to do waiting to be discovered!
+Do you have more time for the North Island?
+Congratulations, there are still some awesome things to do, just waiting to be discovered!

 Here is the list: Coromandel Peninsula, The Bay of Islands, Mount Ruapehu, Mount Taranaki.

 With its thermals springs, mountains, waterfalls, valleys and lakes, I am sure you will enjoy the North Island!